 If you open a dispute with your Bank, PayPal or Stripe, because you didn’t read our policy, you’ll make us do extra work to gather evidence that PayPal or other Payment Gateways require to close disputes.

-Not only this, but in most cases gateways charge a dispute fee, not only would we be refunding the money but we would be out of pocket also, so this statement is meant as a deterrent so we are not out of pocket and the customer just comes to us direct. (our first step of a dispute is to email the customer to find out whats happening, if they close the dispute before we have to gather and submit evidence then we do give a full refund)
+Not only this, but in most cases gateways charge a dispute fee, not only would we be refunding the money but we would be out of pocket also, so this statement is meant as a deterrent so we are not out of pocket. (our first step of a dispute is to email the customer to find out whats happening, if they close the dispute before we have to gather and submit evidence then we do give a full refund for first time purchases)

 If you fail to read our policy and then go on to open a dispute with your bank, Paypal or Stripe then you are causing us to take time away from improving our products and business.